whitehax0r/ArchLinux-PS4/README.md

 - :warning: If you use the same initramfs.cpio.gz from my Github, this one is created by Nazky, the name of this OS should be arch.tar.xz :warning:
 - :warning: __If you use the initramfs.cpio.gz from psxita team, you should rename this file arch.tar.xz to psxitarch.tar.xz__ :warning:
 - The total of 4 files should be on the root of your USB 3.0 Device bzImage, the initramfs.cpio.gz, bootargs.txt and arch.tar.xz or psxitarch.tar.xz.
-- Open the PS4 web browser and first jailbreak your PS4 with Al-Azif [host](https://cthugha.exploit.menu/#PS4%20(9.00))follow the instructions on the website.
+- Open the PS4 web browser and first jailbreak your PS4 with Al-Azif [host](https://cthugha.exploit.menu/#PS4%20(9.00)) follow the instructions on the website.
-- Launch the 1GB Linux payload using the one of your trust host but I recommend to you to use this [one](https://sleirsgoevy.github.io/900-host/)from [Sleirsgoevy](https://github.com/sleirsgoevy) because this one detects the bootargs.txt file to avoid black screen issues. __I tried with other host but did not detect the bootargs.txt file.__
+- Launch the 1GB Linux payload using the one of your trust host but I recommend to you to use this [one](https://sleirsgoevy.github.io/900-host/) from [Sleirsgoevy](https://github.com/sleirsgoevy) because this one detects the bootargs.txt file to avoid black screen issues. __I tried with other host but did not detect the bootargs.txt file.__

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 - When you are on the rescushell type the following commands: